 So what does water repellent mean and how does DWR protect you from the elements?
-DWR fabric work by allowing the material to which they are applied to shed liquid instead of soaking it up upon contact.
+DWR fabric works by allowing the material to which they are applied to shed liquid instead of soaking it up upon contact.
 To the naked eye, this effect is seen as water droplets beading up and rolling off the surface of the material.

 At a more detailed, microscopic level, this process is far more complex and depends upon the angle of contact between moisture and the DWR textile.
-In layman’s terms, a DWR coating increases the contact angle between the fabric’s surface and moisture and the higher the angle of contact the better: low contact angles result in the droplet spreading out on the surface and soaking into the fabric, whereas with a higher angle of contact the water forms into a round bead or droplet and rolls off.
+In layman’s terms, a DWR coating increases the contact angle between the fabric’s surface and moisture, and the higher the angle of contact the better: low contact angles result in the droplet spreading out on the surface and soaking into the fabric, whereas with a higher angle of contact, the water forms into a round bead or droplet and rolls off.

 The DWR rating of any product is evaluated using a simple spray test.
 Water is sprayed onto the fabric and then the degree or level or water repellency is assessed visually by gauging the quantity of standing water remaining on the fabric’s surface.
 Ratings or scores are generated in points determined by the percentage of fabric with no water sticking to it.
 For example, a product with a 90 point rating means 90% of the fabric had no water sticking to it after spraying.